LukasHedegaard/ride/README.md

 That's it!
 So what's going on, and aren't we missing a bunch of (boiler-plate) code?

 All of the usual boiler-plate code has been _mixed in_ using multiple inheritance:
 - `RideModule` is a base-module which includes `pl.LightningModule` and makes some behind-the-scenes python-magic work.
+For instance, it modifies your `__init__` function to automatically initiate all the mixins correctly.
 - `ClassificationLifecycle` mixes in `training_step`, `validation_step`, and `test_step` alongside a `loss_fn` with [cross-entropy](https://pytorch.org/docs/stable/nn.functional.html#cross-entropy).
 - `SgdOneCycleOptimizer` mixes in the `configure_optimizers` function with SGD and [OneCycleLR scheduler](https://pytorch.org/vision/0.8/datasets.html#torchvision.datasets.MNIST).
 - `MnistDataset` mixes in `train_dataloader`, `val_dataloader`, and `test_dataloader` functions for the [MNIST dataset](https://github.com/LukasHedegaard/co-rider).
 Dataset mixins always provide `input_shape` and `output_shape` attributes, which are handy for defining the networking structure as seen in `__init__`.